 – 30 –

 Imagine Canada is a national charitable organization whose cause is Canada’s charities and nonprofits.
-We strengthen the sector’s collective voice, serve as a forum and meeting place, and provide a supportive environment for organizations to build stronger communities.
+We support and strengthen charities and nonprofits so they can, in turn, support the Canadians and communities they serve.

 For futher information: